Tech-for-better-world/Tech-for-better-world/CONTRIBUTING.md

-New Feature => We are using this template to provide a new feature Bug => We are using this template to report a bug Question => We are using this template to ask questions
+New Feature => We are using this template to provide a new feature Bug => We are using this template to report a bug

 Please respect thoses templates.